 During the 10-week internship, students will have a check-in with a member of the Martin Trust Center to discuss startup life and initial learning.
 At the end of the summer, students will complete a five-page reflection paper on their experience, and share insights with other undergraduate students interested in startup life during the t=0 event in September.

-Company interview and decision period: March 12 – 30
+Company interview and decision period: mid to late March

-Offer letters sent to selected candidates: Monday April 2
+Offer letters sent to selected candidates: end of March

 Eship Internship Faculty